 Student

+Administrator

+Date

-Administrator Date Student Violations, Consequences, and Notifications: Students who access and/or download inappropriate/obj vulgar/threatening language while on the internet shall be consequences:
+Student Violations, Consequences, and Notifications:

+Students who access and/or download inappropriate/objectionable items or send messages with vulgar/threatening language while on the internet shall be subjected to the following consequences:

 First Violation:

 For the first violation during the school's fiscal year (July 1-June 30), a verbal and written "First Violation" notice will be issued to the student by the principal's office using the prescribed form and the student's internet privileges will be suspended for a period of nine weeks.
 A copy of the notice will be sent by mail to the student's parent/guardian by the building principal's office and a copy kept on file in the principal's office.